TKAMING/Trashy/README.md

 ## How it is in Germany
-in Germany there are yellow cans for plastic, black cans for residual waste etc.
+in Germany there are yellow cans for plastic, black cans for residual waste, brown cans for organic waste and blue cans for paper waste.

 # How to register as a new Admin for your neighbourhood
 Go to

     https://trashy.com/admin/register

+And fill out the form

+    TODO

 ## Extras for the Service Provider
 A Admin pannel to manage the users with fancy graphs.

 ## Technologies used:
-Python, Python, Flask, CS50 python library, HTML, CSS, SQLite3
+Python, Flask, CS50 python library, HTML, CSS, SQLite3

 ## To Do´s